The BEST tip ever, IMO, is to take off your make up every night!!!

 3) Fake it!
 Use a good foundation in the right format and colour, smile, and if your skin still looks less-than-great, just wear amazing shoes and be ‘the girl in the amazing shoes’ rather than ‘the girls with the zits’!

 I drink lost of water, put lotion on after washing any part of my body, and use sunblock.
 Also, make sure to sleep a lot to prevent breakout.
 For my face, I never put makeup on and use a cleanser/ pore cleanser about twice a day.
 I also use a blemish stick from Burt’s Bees for pimples.posted about 2 years ago

 I use a gentle yogurt mask every 3 days just to get rid of dead skin.
 Sometimes i add some sugar or salt to exfoliate gently, and afterwards my skin feels amazingly smooth and soft and it also reduces the size of the pores on my nose if I leave it long enough (about 15 minutes).
-I’m all for natural ingredients, so I don’t use anything other than that and a moisturizer.posted almost 2 years ago
+I’m all for natural ingredients, so I don’t use anything other than that and a moisturizer.posted about 2 years ago

 1. drink a lot f water.
-2 use clearskin products (moste natural as u can), and if you have some little acnee and redness you can use PROPOLIS. it’s very good and it will help imediately.posted almost 2 years ago
+2 use clearskin products (moste natural as u can), and if you have some little acnee and redness you can use PROPOLIS. it’s very good and it will help imediately.posted about 2 years ago

 I use bioderma and a cotton pad to take off my makeup.
 I’ve taken out nearly all of my other beauty products from my regime and now just use olive oil on my skin!
 When I get a spot I put on Origins super spot remover which works like a charm!